W&L Law School Flags

 Career Placement and Bar Passage

 W&L Law graduates practice in every state and throughout the world.
 More than 70 percent of recent graduates practice outside Virginia.
-The three counseling professionals in the Office of Career Strategy (OCS) hold JD degrees and work with each student individually to develop a unique career plan.
+The counseling professionals in the Office of Career Strategy (OCS) work with each student individually to develop a unique career plan, and there is no cap on the number of appointments that you can make with their team.
 OCS provides instruction in résumé and cover letter writing, networking, and other career development skills.
 It also provides programming on a wide variety of practice specialties and settings, and acts as a liaison between students and legal employers.
-Law students interview with prospective employers on campus, at a satellite location in Charlottesville, and at programs throughout the United States (including interview programs in Boston; Richmond; New York City; Washington, DC; Atlanta; and Dallas).
+Law students interview with prospective employers on campus and through in-person virtual interview programs, including thematic programs such as the Government and Public Interest Interview Program (GPIIP) and regional programs that target the New England; New York City; Washington, DC; and Texas legal markets.
 An active and committed alumni network assists students with contacts in every state and a variety of practice areas.

 Learn more about career placement at W&L Law